moleculerjs/site/source/docs/0.13/api/service-broker.md

 `watchService(service: Service)`

-Watch a service file and hot reload if it changed.
+Watch a service file and hot reload if it's changed.

 #### Parameters